pytest-dev/pytest/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned above, bugs should first be fixed on ``main`` (except in rare occasions
 that a bug only happens in a previous release).
-So who should do the backport procedure described
+So, who should do the backport procedure described
 above?

 1. If the bug was fixed by a core developer, it is the main responsibility of that core developer